 See what others are saying about our book.

 Sharing Cities is much more than a book.
 It’s a worldwide movement that Shareable catalyzed in 2011 by hosting ShareSF, the first conference about the sharing economy in cities.
 As the movement grew, Shareable continued to support it through news coverage, specialty publications, campaigns, and advisory.

 In 2013, Shareable published “Policies for Shareable Cities” — the first-ever policy guide about sharing in cities — with the Sustainable Economies Law Center.
 That same year, we launched the Sharing Cities Network to connect local sharing activists around the world.
 Since then, over 100 cities have launched sharing programs.
 One of the most influential leaders in Seoul, South Korea, who we advised from 2013 to 2018.
 In 2016, Mayor Park won the Gothenburg Award for Sustainable Development for Seoul’s sharing program.
 In 2018, we published this book to illustrate a vision for commons-based urban development.

-In addition to movement building, Shareable also advise city governments, social enterprises, and research organizations about how to reach their goals through sharing.
-Please drop us a line at email@example.com to learn more about our services.
+In addition to movement building, Shareable also advises city governments, social enterprises, and research organizations about how to reach their goals through sharing.
+Please drop us a line at firstname.lastname@example.org to learn more about our services.